 Canter went on trial next and Parmentier testified similarly.
 Through cross-examination, Canter’s attorney attempted to portray Parmentier as a liar and inventor of bizarre stories.

 In defense, Canter offered an alibi and denied being in the butcher shop.
 The defense also attacked the credibility and motives of Parmentier, Payton, and Brock through several witnesses.
 A forensic psychiatrist examined Parmentier shortly before trial and testified that Parmentier had been hospitalized in various psychiatric institutions and suffered from an anti-social personality disorder that caused her to engage in habitual lying.
-Other witnesses also testified about Parmentier's reputation for "telling strange stories" and her propensity for not telling the truth.
+Other witnesses also testified about Parmentier's reputation for lying.

 Heistand pleaded no contest to aiding and abetting a murder after the fact and was sentenced to three to five years in prison.
 Brinkman also pleaded no contest and received a similar prison term.